scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Bug in the dlg asking for the resolution of a bdf font.
-The second (and subsequent) time(s) it came up it would have a good chance of never going away again, and potentially crashing FontForge into the bargain. (number of other bugs here too)
+The second (and subsequent) time(s) it came up it would have a good chance of never going away again, and potentially crashing websharpstudios into the bargain. (number of other bugs here too)
     -   If the postscript "FontName" contained a hyphen then any generated BDF fonts would have invalid X fontnames (they hyphen would be included which would throw the name parsing off by one